flandolf/Workout/README.md

 # Workout Tracker

-A sleek Android fitness app built with Jetpack Comp## 📂 Project Structurese to help you track workouts, monitor progress, and achieve your fitness goals.Built with## 📦 Permissions
+A sleek Android fitness app built with Jetpack Compose to help you track workouts, monitor progress, and achieve your fitness goals.

-- `READ_EXTERNAL_STORAGE`: Import data
-- `WRITE_EXTERNAL_STORAGE`: Export data
-- `INTERNET`: Cloud sync
-- `ACCESS_NETWORK_STATE`: Network monitoringerial 3, dynamic colors, and accessibility in mind.

 ## ☁️ Cloud Sync